ComplexInfo/CP_HMM/README.md

 # Documentation

-This repository contains the codes for implementing the Conformal Prediction algorithm for Hidden Markov Models (proposed in: https://arxiv.org/abs/2210.02271)
+This repository contains the codes for implementing the Conformal Prediction algorithm for Hidden Markov Models

 # Directions